oauth-wg/oauth-v2-1/oauth-2.1.md

                       error_description="The access token expired"

-Error Response
+Error Response {#bearer-token-error-response}
 --------------

 If a resource access request fails, the resource server SHOULD inform the client of the error.
-While the specifics of such error responses are beyond the scope of this specification, this document establishes a common registry in Section 11.4 for error values to be shared among OAuth token authentication schemes.
+While the specifics of such error responses are beyond the scope of this specification, this document establishes a common registry in {{error-registry}} for error values to be shared among OAuth token authentication schemes.

 New authentication schemes designed primarily for OAuth token